Mabbassofyan/DataAnalysisVisualization_DA_Batch2/README.md

 ---  ------         --------------  -----
 **Intro:**

 Our project aims to analyse the rating of the best 1000 film on IMDB website using numpy, pandas, matplotlib.pyplot, and seaborn libraries.
+In addition, predicting IMDB rating based on gross and runtime along with classifying IMDB rating as "High" or "Low" based on gross and runtime.

 **Objective:**